lfuller20/Basic_Onshape_CAD/README.md

 # CAD-assignments
-This is a repository for my CAD.
+This is a repository for my CAD projects.